-4 THE PROOF ANIMATION MODES
+4 NAVIGATING THE MODES AND MENUS

 Proof Animation is organized into seven menu-driven modes.
 Each mode is a collection of closely related functions.
-Switching among these functions is very easy.
+Switching between these functions is very easy.
 Usually, a single mouse click is all that is required.
 Switching between modes is also easily done, but it implies major changes of context.
 For example, running an animation and drawing a layout are vastly different activities.
 Each mode has one or two main menu bars at the top of the screen.
 Clicking on main menu items invokes the options for the lower level tools.
 The seven modes are summarized as follows: